 These chewy chocolate ginger cookies combine the rich flavor of dark chocolate with smoky molasses, warm ground ginger and the bright flavor of grated fresh ginger.
 They're based off my triple ginger molasses cookies, which are a seasonal favorite throughout the chillier fall and winter months.

 These cookies include chocolate in two forms - both Dutch cocoa powder and dark chocolate chunks.
 They perfectly balance the robust flavors of spices and molasses with rich chocolate taste and gooey, melty texture.
+(For another chocolate-and-spice combination, try Piernik, a polish gingerbread loaf cake.)

 You can also explore my entire collection of cookie recipes here!